An introduction to 2d conformal field theory

-In the following sections, we study how fields are transformed under coordinate transformations.
-In the previous sections, we have used transformations of a scalar field \eqref{tran-scalar-field}, to obtain the corresponding generators.
-However, sometimes a field may have its own non-trivial transformation rules.
-Figure \ref{fig:symmetry} shows the rotation transformation of a vector field.
-We see field $\Phi$ rotates under the coordinate transformation.
+We begin by examining the transformation properties of fields under coordinate changes.
+In earlier sections, we discussed how scalar fields transform and identified the corresponding symmetry generators.
+However, fields can have more complex transformation properties than those of simple scalars.
+For instance, Figure \ref{fig:symmetry} illustrates the rotation transformation of a vector field, demonstrating how the field $\Phi$ transforms under coordinate changes.

 Functional change $\mathcal{F}$ can be obtained by studying the representation theory of the coordinate transformation group.
 We will not illustrate more on this, but give some examples for later use.